jon-jacky/home/computing.md

   Features are rarely deleted.
 Over time complexity invariably reaches a threshold where new features take longer and longer to add.
 At this point the project becomes much more selective about adding new features.
   ...
-Much of this trajectory stems from peoples reluctance to modify software, a tendency Mu works hard to counteract.
+Much of this trajectory stems from people's reluctance to modify software, a tendency Mu works hard to counteract.
 Given a stack that is easy to understand, it's worth revisiting the value of compatibility.
 If people can modify a project for their needs, the next step is to start